ghgindex/ghgi/README.md

 ## Tests

-Tests can be run by invoking `python3 setup.py test`.
+Tests can be run by invoking `tox -epy38`, and specific tests via `tox -epy38 -- -k [test_func or TestClass]`.
 Any contributions that modify code should include test coverage.
+We do not provide coverage on Python 2.x.

 ## Contributing